 Go to school

-- Look for astrology classes in your area, or ask a local astrologer for tutoring or guidance with your studies.
+Look for live astrology classes in your area, or ask a local astrologer for tutoring and guidance with your studies.

 Your chart is a map.
 Your heart is the master.

 Keep in mind is that the chart represents potential and possibility.
 Unlike a foreign language, every vocabulary word in astrology represents some fundamental energy of life on Earth.
 As such, each has a wide range of expression, not a narrow meaning.
 Mars, for example, symbolizes speed, irritation, inflammation, sharpness, which may affect the body, the mind, the emotions, or the spirit.
 As many things in your chart do, the energy symbolized by Mars operates simultaneously on many levels.